k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 Notes:

-- The **SyncDeleteMode** has the **schema** and **table** external input parameters.
-By default, the schema parameter gets the LU name and the table parameter gets the populated table name.
+- The **SyncDeleteMode** has the **table** external input parameter.
+By default, the table parameter gets the populated table name.
 In order to enable a **population of multiple LU tables** by a single Broadway population flow, it is possible to override the table input parameter in both actors in the population flow: **SyncDeleteMode** and **DbLoad**.
 This way it possible to add multiple instances of the DbLoad and SyncDeleteMode actors in one single population flow.
 - Unlike the table population object, the population flow deletes all the LU table's records before populating the table if the **SyncDeleteMode** actor is populated with **All** on the population flow.
 This may cause *undesired results when the population flow deletes records populated by other populations in this table.* Therefore, if running all LU table populations deletes the previous records from the LU table before its population, it is recommended to set the **Delete Mode** to All on the **LU table level** and to set the SyncDeleteMode to Off on the table's populations.